himynameisdave/git-labelmaker/README.md

 #### Token

 If it's the first time running it, you will be prompted for a GitHub token, which you can [generate over here](https://github.com/settings/tokens).
 You can reset your token later, but otherwise `git-labelmaker` will remember it for you.
+Your token must have `repo` permissions.

 #### Add Custom Labels